longhorn/longhorn/enhancements/20221213-reimplement-longhorn-engine-with-SPDK.md

 The restore operation can be done in a couple of way:
 * read the backup sparse file and write its content into the longhorn block device.
 In this way data will be fully replicated
 * clone from backup over each replica, importing the backup sparse file into a new thinly provisioned logical volume.
-We can perform this operation over the local node, owner of the new volume, if for the backup we choose to develop a JSON-RPC to export/import logical volume to/from sparse files.
+We can perform this operation over the local node, owner of the new volume, if for the backup process we choose to develop a JSON-RPC to export/import logical volume to/from sparse files.
 Otherwise we can do it or over a dedicated node with `spdk_dd` application, that handle sparse file with SEEK_HOLE and SEEK_DATA functionalities of `lseek`.

-If we leverage the same backup & restore mechanism of `longhorn-engine`, we can restore a backup done by this one to a SPDK volume.
+If we leverage the same backup & restore mechanism of `longhorn-engine`, we can restore a backup done by the actual engine to a SPDK volume.

 ### Remote Control

-The JSON-RPC API by default is only available over the `/var/tmp/spdk.sock` Unix domain socket, but SPDK offer a sample python script [rpc_http_proxy](https://spdk.io/doc/jsonrpc_proxy.html) that provides http server which listens for JSON objects from users.
+The JSON-RPC API by default is only available over the `/var/tmp/spdk.sock` Unix domain socket, but SPDK offer the sample python script [rpc_http_proxy](https://spdk.io/doc/jsonrpc_proxy.html) that provides http server which listens for JSON objects from users.
 Otherwise we could use the `socat` application to forward requests received from an IP socket towards a Unix socket.
 Both `socat` and `rpc_http_proxy` can perform user authentication with password.

 ### Upgrade Strategy